Ten Good Reasons

 Ten Good Reasons is the debut studio album by Australian pop star and actor Jason Donovan.
-It was released on 1 May 1989 by PWL (UK) and Mushroom Records (Australia).
+It was released on 1 May 1989 by Mushroom Records (Australia) and PWL Records (UK).
 It became the biggest selling album in the UK that year, and yielded three number-one singles, "Too Many Broken Hearts", "Sealed with a Kiss" and a duet with Kylie Minogue, "Especially for You".
 The album was reissued in 2010 as an expanded deluxe edition featuring B-sides and remixes.
 In 2016, the first CD of the 2010 reissue was reissued again as part of promotion for Donovan's Ten Good Reasons live shows.
-The album's title comes from a line in "Too Many Broken Hearts".
+The album's title comes from a line in "Too Many Broken Hearts" - "you give me one good reason to leave me, I'll give you ten good reasons to stay".